-When making subject choices, it is wise to consider carefully what may be required for post 16 studies/university.
-Many universities will require one language and most at least one Science subject.
+When making subject choices, it is wise to consider carefully what may be required for post-16 studies/university.
+Many universities will require one language and most at least one, if not two, Science subjects.
 Specific courses may also have entry requirements, for example, medicine and veterinary medicine are likely to prefer three Sciences at GCSE.
-For sixth form studies many schools and colleges require specific grades to fulfil their entry criteria.
+For Sixth Form studies many schools and colleges require specific grades to fulfil their entry criteria.
 Please discuss likely choices with teachers and with our Careers Advisor if you are unsure of the best combinations.
-I recommend retaining a breadth of curriculum and believe a good starting point would be to select one subject from each of the four curriculum areas outlined on the following pages but the choice is yours.
-Make it wisely.
+I recommend retaining a breadth of curriculum and hope you will agree that our option groups facilitate such an approach.

-Pupils will also take part in compulsory Physical Education and a series of conference days which teach personal wellbeing, economic issues and study skills as well as preparing them for life after Hollygirt.
+Pupils will also take part in compulsory Physical Education (non-examined), weekly Issues lessons and a series of Conference Days which teach personal well-being, economic issues and study skills as well as preparing them for life after Hollygirt.
 We encourage all pupils to continue to participate in a range of extra-curricular activities at school or in their community and to take on positions of responsibility to broaden their school experience.

-This year the Options Afternoon for parents and pupils is scheduled for Monday 23rd January at 2.00pm.
-At this event, each Head of Department will introduce the subject and assessment criteria and will have a display of previous pupils' work for you to look at to see if it might be a secure choice for your child.
+This year the Options Afternoon for parents and pupils is scheduled for Thursday 5th December 2019 at 2.00pm.
+At this event, each Head of Department will present on their subject.
 Also present during the afternoon will be our external Careers Advisor, Louise Jackson.
 She will be on hand to advise on subject choices.

 Louise, previously a secondary school teacher in Nottinghamshire and Leicestershire, has much experience in the field and will be available to offer general advice on careers and subject choices.
 In Year 10, all pupils will also undertake Morrisby Careers profiling with her.
 This offers a detailed analysis of aptitudes, personality and ambitions in order to suggest relevant careers to consider.
 At that time, pupils receive a full written report of the profiling, access to a wealth of online information and an individual interview with Louise.

 The following week at the Year 9 Parents' Evening, you will be able to have a fuller discussion with teachers about your child's potential for their subject.

-The Options Form at the back of this booklet should be returned to Mr Dean by Wednesday 8th February.
+The Curriculum Option Choices Form at the back of this booklet should be returned to Mr Dean by Friday 10th January 2020.